IzabellaRaulin/snap/docs/TASKS.md

     "max-failures": 10,
 ```

   - start schedule on _start time_ and run "X times"
-    (a window with determined the start time and the count)
+    (a window with determined start time and count)
 ```json
     "version": 1,
     "schedule": {